-- 2.5 Pay inflation of £58k relates to the pay awards for 2020/21.
-However, at the time of writing the pay award has not yet been agreed by Council. - 2.6 The net growth of £581k is due to a number of factors; - An increase in Capital Financing charges of £357k in relation to unsupported borrowing being taken out in 2020/21 to fund the Housing Improvement Programme. - A decrease in staff costs for increments and staff changes of £20k.
-One post is no longer being funded by HRA. - A decrease in Employee costs of £19k - An increase in Departmental support recharge of £62k - An increase in Premises costs of £35k largely due to increases in the security measures in the Hostel and utility costs. - An increase in the provision for bad and doubtful debts of £640k due to the roll-out of Universal Credit. - A decrease in Supplies & Services of £52k, of which £23k saving relates to Homes4U advertising. - A decrease in Transfer to reserves of £3k. - A decrease in Transport of £4k. - An increase in Income £119k. - An increase in Central Support of £207k. - A decrease in Repairs cost of £500k. - An overall increase in Charges for Services and Facilities of £3k. - A decrease in Capital Expenditure from Revenue Account (CERA) to finance the Housing Improvement Programme of £181k has been assumed.
+- 2.5 A provision for general inflation includes an allowance for pay awards in 2021/22. - 2.6 The net savings of £316k is due to a number of factors; - A decrease in Capital Financing charges of £179k in relation to a reduced level of unsupported borrowing being taken out in 2020/21 to fund the Housing Improvement Programme. - A decrease in staff costs of £86k due to changes in NI and superannuation, apprentices and training. - An increase in Premises costs of £13k mainly due to an increase in sewage treatment and utility costs. - An increase in the provision for bad and doubtful debts of £37k due to the potential impact of Covid-19 and the roll-out of Universal Credit. - An increase in Supplies & Services of £46k, of which £52k relates to increased insurance costs, savings of £4k on printing and various net savings of £2k. - A decrease in Transfer to reserves of £2k. - A decrease in Transport of £12k. - An increase in Income £99k, of which £72k relates to additional award of Affordable Housing grant, £27k increase in technical fees income re new builds and capital projects team. - An increase in Central Support of £16k. - An overall increase in Charges for Services and Facilities of £50k. - 2.7 An increase in Capital Expenditure from Revenue Account (CERA) to finance the Housing Improvement Programme of £727k has been assumed.
 The amount of revenue contribution required is dictated by available revenue balances and the value of the Housing Improvement Programme.
-Adjusting the level of CERA by this amount will leave a minimum HRA Reserve of £890k as at 31st March 2021, which is broadly in line with the Housing Business Plan.
+Adjusting the level of CERA by this amount will leave a minimum HRA Reserve of £915k as at 31st March 2022, which is broadly in line with the Housing Business Plan.